 This pre-core indicator and its threshold values are yet to be commonly agreed in HELCOM.
-The indictor is included as a test indicator for the purposes of the mid-2017 'State of the Baltic Sea' report, and the results are to be considered as intermediate.
+The indictor is included as a test indicator for the purposes of the 'State of the Baltic Sea' report 2018, and the results are to be considered as intermediate.

-This pre-core indicator evaluates cyanobacterial surface accumulations and cyanobacteria biomass during the summer period (20th June – 31st August) and covers the assessment period 2011-2015.
+This pre-core indicator evaluates cyanobacterial surface accumulations and cyanobacteria biomass during summer (20th June – 31st August) and covers the assessment period 2011-2015.
 Currently data is not available for 2016 and thus the indicator evaluation period is only from 2011 to 2015.

-Key message figure 1: Status assessment results based on the evaluation of the indicator 'Cyanobacterial Bloom Index.
+Key message figure 1.
+Status assessment results for the evaluation of the indicator 'Cyanobacterial Bloom Index'.
 The assessment is carried out using Scale 4 HELCOM assessment units (defined in the HELCOM Monitoring and Assessment Strategy Annex 4).
 See Results section below for details.
 Click here to access interactive maps at the HELCOM Map and Data Service: Cyanobacterial bloom.

-The indicator is applicable in the waters of all countries bordering the Baltic Sea.
-The indicator is operational in the following open sea assessment units: The Bothnian Sea, Gulf of Finland, Northern Baltic Proper, Gulf of Riga, Western Gotland Basin, Eastern Gotland Basin, Bornholm Basin, Gdansk Basin, Arkona Sea and Bay of Mecklenburg.
-The indicator in its current form is not relevant in the Kattegat, Great Belt, the Sound, Kiel Bay, the Quark or in the Bothnian Bay.
+The indicator is operational in the following open sea assessment units: The Bothnian Sea, Gulf of Finland, Northern Baltic Proper, Gulf of Riga, Western Gotland Basin, Eastern Gotland Basin, Bornholm Basin, Gdansk Basin, Arkona Basin and the Bay of Mecklenburg.
+The indicator in its current form is not relevant in the Kattegat, Great Belt, the Sound, Kiel Bay, The Quark or in the Bothnian Bay.
 The indicator is not applicable in the Åland Sea.

-The indicator describes the symptoms of eutrophication in the sea areas caused by nutrient enrichment.
-Especially phosphorus load in a dominantly nitrogen-limited environment is considered the main anthropogenic pressure affecting the indicator since many cyanobacteria are capable of fixing their own nitrogen from the atmosphere.
-Human populations, as well as anthropogenic activities such as agriculture and industry contribute the majority of nutrient input to the Baltic Sea.
+The indicator describes the symptoms of eutrophication in the open sea areas, caused by nutrient enrichment.
+Phosphorus load in a dominantly nitrogen-limited environment is considered the main anthropogenic pressure affecting the indicator since many cyanobacteria are capable of fixing their own nitrogen from the atmosphere.
+Human populations, as well as anthropogenic activities such as agriculture and industry, contribute the majority of nutrient inputs to the Baltic Sea.
 Eutrophication is driven by a surplus of the nutrients nitrogen and phosphorus in the sea.
-Nutrient over-enrichment causes elevated levels of algal and plant growth, increased turbidity, oxygen depletion, changes in species composition and nuisance blooms of algae (HELCOM, 2013).
-The indicator reflects also changes in the phytoplankton community as cyanobacteria commonly dominate the community during a bloom.
+Nutrient over-enrichment causes elevated levels of algal and plant growth, resulting in increased turbidity, oxygen depletion, changes in species composition and nuisance blooms of algae (HELCOM, 2013).
+The indicator also reflects potential changes in the phytoplankton community as cyanobacteria commonly dominate the community during a bloom.
 These are related to the changes in nutrient composition and climate, and have direct impact on sea-use and ecosystem service.
 Extensive cyanobacterial blooms have a potentially negative impact on the biodiversity of marine ecosystems as well as on its socio-economic value.

 D5 Human-induced eutrophication